 - Remarkably different: There has to be something ‘remarkably’ different about your business that makes your company newsworthy.

 - Solid Core product: There has to be one core product category that works as the foundation of your business.

-- Solid content strategy: You will need solid editorial content strategy to establish a relationship with your audience
+- Solid content strategy: You will need a solid editorial content strategy to establish a relationship with your audience

-- Great Service: If you have done everything right in the above 4, you should have enough cash liquidity to invest in providing a great customer service.
+- Great Service: If you have done everything right in the above 4, you should have enough cash liquidity to invest in providing great customer service.